preprocessy/preprocessy/docs/parameters.rst

 ``BinaryScaler`` uses a dictionary of threshold values where the key is the column name and the value is the threshold for that column.
 All values less than or equal to the threshold are scaled to 0.
-Values about the threshold are scaled to 1.
+Values above the threshold are scaled to 1.
 The default threshold value is 0.

 .. code:: python